ameya-angadi/Desk32/README.md

 * **ESP Panel** - Hardware drivers.
 * **NTP Client** - Time synchronization.

-Install the ESP32 Board library via the Arduino Boards Manager:
+Install the ESP32 Board library via the Arduino Boards Manager.
-* **LVGL (v8.3.x)** - Graphics Engine.

 ### **2. Critical Setup Note**
 To match the UI design, you must **delete** the default `lvgl`, `ui` folders, and `lv_conf.h` from your `Documents\Arduino\libraries\` directory. **Extract** all the files and folders provided in this Zip file `Files_To_Copy.zip`.
 Copy all the `lvgl`, `ui` folders, and `lv_conf.h` from this zip file at `Documents\Arduino\libraries\` directory.

-If you wish to modify the UI, open the .spj file located in `/Design_File` using SquareLine Studio.
-Followed by using Create template button in Squareline Studio and save this template at the desired location.
-Further the orignal  `lvgl`, `ui` folders, and `lv_conf.h` from your `Documents\Arduino\libraries\` directory should be replaced by  `lvgl`, `ui` folders, and `lv_conf.h` from your saved location.
+If you wish to modify the UI, extract all files in `Desk32_Design_Files.zip`, and then import the project (.spj) file located in the extracted folder using SquareLine Studio.
+Make the desired changes, followed by using `Create template button` in Squareline Studio and save this template at the desired location.
+Further the orignal  `lvgl`, `ui` folders, and `lv_conf.h` from your `Documents\Arduino\libraries\` directory should be replaced by  the new `lvgl`, `ui` folders, and `lv_conf.h` from your saved location.

 ### **3. Configuration**
 Update your WiFi and API credentials in the main firmware: